perandersson/everstore-server/readme.md

 ### The database must have ACID properties.

-To be able to be competetive, the database must have ACID properties.
+To be able to be competitive, the database must have ACID properties.

 ### Read-friendly event logs